Finding a listed building

 Finding listed buildings in your area

-Listed buildings are buildings that the Department of the Environment has decided are of ‘special architectural or historic interest’.
-Any plan to change these structures that might affect their special character must be agreed by the Department.
-Currently Planning issues this consent, known as Listed Building Consent following expert advice from NIEA architects.
+Listed buildings are buildings that the Department has decided are of ‘special architectural or historic interest’.
+Any plan to change these structures that might affect their special character must be agreed by the council.
+Currently councils issue this consent, known as Listed Building Consent, following expert advice from NIEA architects.

 Extra rules to normal planning permissions apply in the case of listed buildings.
-To find listed buildings in your area, you should use the contact details and websites listed in the section above.
+To find listed buildings in your area, you should use the contact details and websites listed in the section below.

 Listed buildings in Northern Ireland are divided into four categories: